NoelOkumu/Acinetobacter-RNAseq-Analysis/analysis_modules/01_conda_setup/README.md

 Ideally, creating a conda environment helps contextualise your project with the necessary tools 🧰 required for reproducible analysis.
 Conda environments are isolated containers that contain a specific collection of packages and their dependencies.

 It is often good practice to store a list of the required tools within a  ```requirements.txt```  file.
 This not only helps with reproducibility, but also with information about the version of the tools to be used to avoid conflicts when creating a conda environment.

-For this exercise, our requirements.txt file contains:
+For this analysis, our requirements.txt  file contains:

 ```
  fastqc=0.12.1=hdfd78af_0